SeisComP/seiscomp/doc/base/time-grammar.rst

 .. py:function:: tt(phase)

-   Calculates the travel-time of the given phase **relative to the trigger time**.
+   Calculates the travel-time of the given phase **w.r.t. relative origin time, :py:envvar:`OT`**.
 The result is unset if the travel time cannot be computed.
+The travel times are computed based on the travel-time interface and model defined in :confval:`amplitudes.ttt.interface` and :confval:`amplitudes.ttt.model`, respectively.

-   :param phase: Phase name available with the define travel-time interface
+   :param phase: Phase name available with the defined travel-time interface
-                 and profile.
+                 and model.

 .. py:function:: arr(phase, acceptAll)